-Hi all, today I’m going to be going over some very basic reasons why you should be using Lightroom to edit your images.
+Hi all, today I’m going to be going over some very basic reasons why you should be using Lightroom and how you can install the Lightroom presets and use it to edit your images.

 At the start, I never really appreciated Lightroom sort of seeing it more as a lesser Photoshop and I never really got why I should even consider using it.